wevm/wagmi/.changeset/five-mice-kiss.md

 "@wagmi/cli": patch
 ---

-Fixed an issue that made the exclude options of the hardhat & Foundry plugins ignored
+Fixed an issue where the Foundry and Hardhat plugins' `exclude` option was ignored.